Master Street Plan

 In Feb.
 2020, the Fayetteville City Council adopted City Plan 2040 which includes an updated Master Street Transportation Plan.
 Learn more at Fayetteville's City Plan 2040 page.

-Prior to this In 2011, the Fayetteville City Council adopted City Plan 2030, which includes a Master Transportation Plan accompanied by a Master Street Plan.
+In 2011, the Fayetteville City Council adopted City Plan 2030, which includes a Master Transportation Plan accompanied by a Master Street Plan.
 The adopted plan shows designs with detailed dimensions for new construction/renovation of streets, sidewalks, bike lanes, street trees, green space, and more.
 These planning documents are used to guide current decisions that have long range impact.

 - City Plan 2030's Master Transportation Plan with Street Designs (PDF)